 Literature: 18th and 19th century British literature and culture, esp.
 Romanticism; lyric poetry; history of reading; literary and cultural theory

-Film and Media: global media and television studies, Middle East and Arab media studies, visual culture studies, urban studies, critical theory, media history and theory, religion and media, cultural studies
+Global media and television studies, Middle East and Arab media studies, visual culture studies, urban studies, infrastructure studies, critical theory, media history and theory, cultural studies

 Literature: early American literature, early modern women's writing, feminist theory